AlphaNick15/AlphaNick15/README.md

 I am a Postgraduate student at Pes Modern college of art science and commerce.
 My studies have provided me with broad proficiency in the use of various methods, tools, software packages and techniques.

-I also work as a software engineer with Larsen and Toubro Infotech.
+I also work as a software engineer with Bito Inc.
 I have developed sound communication and technical skills while delivering to large audiences at Company.
 I am eager to secure challenging roles in software development as such, I am confident that I can make an instant impact.
 I'm always trying to grow and learn something new.